kevinl95/KeychainSkimmerScanner/README.md

 From the top menu, click "Tools".
     Navigate to "Manage Libraries" and click it.
     A pane will open on the left.
-Search for `m5core-ink'.
-Install version 1.0.0 by clicking the `Install' button.
+Search for "m5core-ink".
+Install version 1.0.0 by clicking the "Install" button.

 Step 10: Select the Installed Board